 During his research at the University of Pittsburgh Medical School, Dr. Jonas Salk discovered a potential vaccine for polio.
 When they needed healthy human test subjects, Salk volunteered himself and his entire family for a vaccine trial.
 The filial gamble paid off.
-Everyone tested positive for anti-polio antibodies.
+Everyone tested positive for antibodies against the virus.
 He refused to patent the vaccine, and never received financial compensation for his discovery.
 (When Edward R. Murrow asked Salk who owned the patent on the vaccine, Salk responded with one of his most famous quotes: “Well, the people, I would say.
 There is no patent.
 Could you patent the sun?”)

 2. David Pritchard

-In 2004, after years of research in Papau New Guinea, immunologist-biologist David Pritchard wanted to test his findings, specifically that certain parasites can improve the immune system's defense against allergies, and possibly more serious autoimmune illnesses.
-Circumnavigating more years of red tape, Pritchard used himself as the first test subject, injecting 50 hookworms under his skin.
+In 2004, after years of research in Papua New Guinea, immunologist-biologist David Pritchard wanted to test his findings: that certain parasites can improve the immune system's defense against allergies, and possibly more serious autoimmune illnesses.
+Circumventing the inevitable years of red tape, Pritchard used himself as the first test subject, injecting 50 hookworms under his skin.
 He was able to deduce that only 10 hookworms were necessary for future test subjects.